MouliAggarwal/Global-Earthquake-Analysis/README.md

 Earthquakes are among the most destructive natural disasters, making it essential to understand their occurrence, severity, and geographical distribution.
 This project analyzes a global earthquake dataset to identify trends in earthquake magnitude, depth, tsunami occurrence, and regional distribution.

-The dataset was preprocessed using **Google Colab**, refined in **Microsoft Excel**, and visualized using **Power BI** to build an interactive dashboard that provides meaningful insights into global seismic activity.
+The dataset was preprocessed using **Python in Google Colab**, where the **Country** and **Continent** for each earthquake were derived from its **latitude and longitude coordinates using reverse geocoding**.
+The enriched dataset was then cleaned and formatted in **Microsoft Excel** before being visualized in **Power BI** through an interactive dashboard.

+---

+# 🔄 Data Preprocessing

+Before creating the dashboard, the dataset underwent several preprocessing steps:

+- Cleaned and formatted the earthquake dataset.
+- Derived **Country** and **Continent** information from **Latitude** and **Longitude** using **reverse geocoding in Python (Google Colab)**.
+- Standardized categorical values for better visualization.
+- Prepared the final dataset in Microsoft Excel for analysis in Power BI.

 ---